 Panasonic has established an Equal Employment Opportunity Office at its headquarters and appointed full-time consultants to staff it.
-In addition, a consultation desk was established at each Company and business division in an effort to provide a place for employees and temporary staff to go to discuss any concerns relating to human rights and all forms of harassment, including sexual harassment, harassment based on power differentials, and topics related to the rights of members of sexual minorities (LGBT\).
-Beginning in January 2017, employees and temporary staff can also discuss harassment related to pregnancy, childbirth, or taking childcare leave.
+In addition, a consultation desk was established at each Company and business division in an effort to provide a place for employees and temporary staff to go to discuss any concerns relating to human rights and all forms of harassment, including sexual harassment (which encompasses harassment related to sexual minorities (LGBT)); harassment related to pregnancy, childbirth, or taking childcare leave; and harassment based on power differentials.